jhpyle/docassemble/_docs/api.md

 Body of response: a [JSON] object describing the status of the background task.
 The keys are:

 - `status`: If this is `'working'`, the package update process is still proceeding.
 If it is `'completed'`, then the package update process is done, and other information will be provided.
 If it is `'unknown'`, then the `task_id` has expired.
-The API endpoint will return a `'completed'` response only once, and then the `task_id` will expire.
+The `task_id` will expire one hour after being issued, or 30 seconds after the first `'completed'` is returned, whichever is sooner.
 - `ok`: This is provided when the `status` is `'completed'`.
 It is set to `true` or `false` depending on whether [pip] return an error code.